Verification Guide 2013-2014

 Requested documents can include:

-A verification form that requires students to specify 2011 filing status, household information and child support paid for 2011.
+Various forms requiring students to specify 2012 tax filing status, SNAP benefits received, and child support paid for 2012.

 - For dependent students the number in household should include parents, and any dependents for whom the parents provide more than 50 percent of the dependent's annual support.
 Parents cannot be counted as number in college for dependent students.